 This is a guide that will walk you through How to Grow Cabbage for Beginners.
-Whether you have grown it before and are just looking for a few tips or you have yet to try your hand at growing cabbage, by the end of this article you should be ready to go.
+Whether you have grown it before and are just looking for a few tips or you have yet to try your hand at growing cabbage, this guide will get you on your way to another great vegetable to add to your gardening 101 library.

 How to Grow Cabbage for Beginners